GiuseppeBaldini/giuseppebaldini.github.io/README.md

 ## What's next

-I am planning to expand it and potentially even migrate it to my own domain.
-For this purpose, I am leaving here some notes for future development.

 Here are a few thoughts / ideas:

 1. Try out **Jekyll Themes**  - [Prologue](http://jekyllthemes.org/themes/jekyll-theme-prologue/), [Space](http://jekyllthemes.org/themes/space-jekyll-template/) and [Cayman](http://jekyllthemes.org/themes/cayman-theme/) look good